chicagopythonworkshop/chicagopythonworkshop.github.io/content/pages/code.md

 Category: CodeofConduct

-Chicago Python Project Night provides a professional setting for python programmers of all backgrounds and experience levels to spend time working on python projects.
+Chicago Python Workshop provides a professional setting for python programmers of all backgrounds and experience levels to spend time working on python projects.
 We want attendees to have an enjoyable and fulfilling experience.